jupyterhub/jupyterhub/docs/source/reference/rest.md

 ```

 The token will have the permissions listed in the role
-(see [scopes][] for a list of available permissions),
+(see [scopes](https://jupyterhub.readthedocs.io/en/stable/rbac/scopes.html#scopes-in-jupyterhub) for a list of available permissions),
 but there will no longer be a user account created to house it.
-The main noticeable difference is that there will be no notebook server associated with the account
+The main noticeable difference between a configuration and a service is that there will be no notebook server associated with the account
 and the service will not show up in the various user list pages and APIs.

 ## Make an API request